Possible

 was it rectified.

-if the car is owned from new by an old age pensioner
+the car is owned from new by an old age pensioner

 with 50,000 miles on the clock and a full Renault